 3. Utah Valley University

 The Utah Valley University Bachelor of Science in Entrepreneurship is designed to assist students who wish to develop expertise and skills needed by entrepreneurs who are considering starting their own businesses or becoming a consultant to help grow the business of someone else.
-This program is 120 credit hours, which include general education requirements, discipline core requirements and elective requirements to graduate.
+This affordable entrepreneurship degree program is 120 credit hours, which include general education requirements, discipline core requirements and elective requirements to graduate.

 The university was initially established in 1941 as Central Vocational School, which changed in 1987.
 A teaching institution, they are accredited by the Northwest Commission on Colleges and Universities.
 An attractive institution, students are nestled between the Utah Lake and Wasatch mountains.
 Students have a number of attractions such as the Hale Center Theater, canal trails and parks that make the experience and beauty of Utah worth exploring.
 There are also numerous opportunities to connect with the community and give back.